Follow us as we plant trees around the UK

 So, where are we off to?

-Before we get started – read up on why we're planting trees in our earlier blog, check out the awesome bespoke bundle packs these community projects are receiving, and vote for a local project to win a huge funding prize up to £8,000!
+Before we get started – read up on why we're planting trees in our earlier blog and check out the awesome bespoke bundle packs these community projects are receiving.
+We also offered an opportunity for people to vote for a huge funding prize up to £8,000!

 Sarisbury Infant School, 19 March